 8. Get to know your discounts.

 One of the biggest perks of being a student is the sheer amount of discounts and student incentives that are on offer to you from an abundance of retailers.
-Get to know which high street stores offer the biggest discounts and you can save money on all of your essentials, such as study materials, clothes, food, toiletries and more.
+Get to know which high street stores offer the biggest discounts and you can save money as a student on all of your essentials, such as study materials, clothes, food, toiletries and more.
 As well, don’t forget to invest in an NUS Extra card.
 The card costs just £12 per year and gives you access to over 200 discounts online and in store.
 Getting to know your student discounts could save you a fortune!

 9. Earn some extra income.